 So, this is a novel about a woman named Jane Eyre, and it’s titled Jane Eyre.
 Seems pretty obvious, that one.
 But think about this for a second: the novel itself is Jane Eyre, but the main character is Jane Eyre, so we’re going to get confused a lot about whether we’re talking about the whole book or just the character.
-This confusion isn’t accidental: this novel (like most novels named for the hero or heroine) is all about the ways in which the main character is and isn’t the same as the book that bears her name.
+This confusion isn’t accidental: this novel (like most novels named for the hero or heroine) is all about the ways in which the main character is—and isn’t—the same as the book that bears her name.

-Maybe it also suggests someone who "gives herself airs," someone snooty, uppity, or haughty, which is how the other servants in Rochester’s household, like Mrs. Fairfax, seem to perceive Jane – as someone "with her nose in the air."
-You also might be tempted to pronounce Jane’s last name as "ear," like the thing on the side of your head, and Jane is going to do a lot of listening and eavesdropping and being a sounding board.
+Maybe it also suggests someone who "gives herself airs," someone snooty, uppity, or haughty, which is how the other servants in Rochester’s household, like Mrs. Fairfax, seem to perceive Jane: as someone "with her nose in the air."
+You also might be tempted to pronounce Jane’s last name as "ear," like the things on the side of your head, and Jane is going to do a lot of listening and eavesdropping and being a sounding board in the novel.

 In fact, Charlotte Brontë uses a lot of her own life experience to make Jane a rounded character—Charlotte, like Jane, taught at an unpleasant girls’ boarding school, for example—and the book really toes the line between autobiography and fiction.
-So, not only is Jane Eyre going to make us think about the relationship between the protagonist and the text itself – are we talking about Jane Eyre or Jane Eyre? – it’s also going to make us think about the relationship between the protagonist and the author.
+So, not only is Jane Eyre going to make us think about the relationship between the protagonist and the text itself (are we talking about Jane Eyre or Jane Eyre?), but it’s also going to make us think about the relationship between the protagonist and the author.